Academic Writing and Reading

 If a student has a disability that will require special accommodations, it is essential that he or she discuss it with the instructor and/or The Office of Disability Services (ODS) before or during the first week of the semester.
 ODS will work with these students on an individual basis to determine what services, equipment, and accommodations would be appropriate regarding their documented needs.
 Students who may qualify for these types of service should initiate contact with the instructor and/ or ODS as soon as possible to enable the university to meet their needs.

-The Library & Technology Center provides free access to scholarly resources in all formats, supports teaching, learning, and research in an intellectually open environment, and provides instruction in the use of traditional and new information resources and technologies.
+The Library & Technology Center provides free access to scholarly resources in all formats to all Wright State students.
 WSU students can also visit the LTC for assistance with creating or editing multimedia projects i.e. PowerPoint, Voiceovers, Website development, etc., free of charge.
-The LTC is temporarily housed in the modular located in the back of the school.
-For additional information about the LTC and the services we provide contact Jamon Flowers via email at jamon.flowers@wright .edu or by phone at (419) 586-0360 or Christine Junker firstname.lastname@example.org.
-The LTC is open Monday through Thursday from 9 am – 6pm and on Friday from 9 am – 5 pm.
-No appointment is necessary.
+The LTC is temporarily located in 182 Andrews Hall.
+For additional information about the LTC and the services they provide please call (419) 586-0333, or visit the LTC M-Fri from 9am-5pm.

 It is the policy of Wright State University to uphold and support standards of personal honesty and integrity for all students consistent with the goals of a community of scholars and students seeking knowledge and truth.
 Furthermore, it is the policy of the university to enforce these standards through fair and objective procedures governing instances of alleged dishonesty, cheating, and other academic misconduct.
 For more information on the Academic Integrity Policy, please see: http://www.wright.edu/community-standards-and-student-conduct/code-of-student-conduct/academic-integrity.